An overview and highlights from our current work

 Intro to VBP in Washington State Webinar – watch the recording of our 2019 “VBP 101” webinar

-VBP Academy – Congratulations to our first cohort of 17 behavioral health partners who completed the academy in 2019.
+VBP Academy – Our first cohort of 17 behavioral health partners completed the academy curriculum and stretch project requirement in 2019.

 Behavioral Health Agencies (BHAs) currently providing outpatient mental health and/or substance use disorder services in King County were invited to participate in this ten-month long learning academy.
 Participants gain a better understanding of value-based payment (VBP) models in behavioral health, quality improvement, data collection, and alignment of clinical delivery and payment systems.
 The Academy involves a combination of in-person meetings and webinars taught by experts in value-based payment from the National Council for Behavioral Health.
 This opportunity was offered through our partnership with Comagine Health, the Washington Council for Behavioral Health, and the National Council for Behavioral Health to offer a Value-Based Payment Practice Transformation Academy (The Academy).